dimonge/vue-novel/packages/vue-novel/README.md

 # Vue Novel

-Vue Novel is an open-source plugin inspired by Novel that brings an AI-powered editor to any Vue or NuxtJS based web application.
-It offers various features and functionalities to enhance the content creation and editing experience.
-You can also use the example Nuxtjs project as the based for your project
+Introducing Vue Novel: Empower your Vue or Nuxt.js web applications with an AI-driven editor!
+This open-source plugin draws inspiration from Novel, delivering a rich array of features and functionalities to elevate your content creation and editing process.

+Additionally, you can leverage our Nuxt.js example project as a solid foundation for your own endeavors.
+Elevate your content creation journey with Vue Novel!

 ## Installation